INSIDE: Roam the Gnome’s Epic List of Fabulous Eiffel Tower Facts for Kids!

 Are you planning a visit to the Eiffel Tower?

-We’ve gathered everything you’ll need to know before you go.
-Have fun!
+We’ve gathered everything you’ll need to know before you visit the Eiffel Tower with kids.

 Looking for MORE SUPER DOOPER FUN things to do with Kids in Paris?